Posh SUV repurposed as a van – perfect for off-road missions in a premium package

 What’s the Land Rover Discovery Commercial like to drive?

-We loaded a large desk into the boot, and there was basically no discernible difference driving the Disco with and without it on board; take the vehicle towards its gross vehicle weight max (just under 3.0 tonnes for the SD4 and just over 3.0-tonnes for the SD6 – see our Dimensions section for more details) and we suspect that though you will notice the weight, the air suspension will still keep things very comfortable and controlled.
+While we haven't fully taxed its payload rating, we've found that there was basically no discernible difference driving the Disco with and without a modest load on board; take the vehicle right up to its gross vehicle weight max (just under 3.0 tonnes for the SD4 and just over 3.0-tonnes for the SD6) and we suspect that though you will notice the weight, the air suspension will still keep things very comfortable and controlled.

 In addition, the Disco has permanent four-wheel drive with high- and low-range gearing.
 You’ll actually have to try pretty hard to get stuck.

 The eight-speed automatic transmission is superbly smooth when left to its own devices, but can be a touch slow to respond; fortunately, there are steering-wheel mounted paddleshifters, and the gearbox is very quick to react to them.